ssharma2712/DrPhylo/README.md

 ```

---response             : Requires a text file containing a user-defined hypothesis.
-It has two columns, which are tab-separated.
-The first column contains species names, and the second column contains the response value for the
-                         species (+1/-1).
-A member species in the clade receives +1 and -1 otherwise.
-This hypothesis is unconstrained by the tree structure.
-It is highly recommended that the number of species within the clade of
-                         interest (+1) is equal to the number of species outside the clade.
-The hypothesis can also be specified using a separate text file provided using the --response parameter.

---lambda1 (or -z)      : The site sparsity parameter that ranges from 0 to 1.
-When not specified, the default is 0.1.
-It is required for building a single-clade model.

---lambda2 (or -y)      : The gene sparsity parameter ranges from 0 to 1, and the default is 0.1 when not specified.
-It is required for building a single-clade model.

---grid_z               : This option builds multiple clade models for a sequence of site sparsity parameters defined by the user.
-A user can specify the minimum (0-1), maximum (0-1), and step size for the sequence of site sparsity
+--lamda1_range               : This option allows users to set the range for the site sparsity parameter.
+The site sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
-                         parameters.
-This option must be used with --grid_y and does not require to specify --lambda1.
+                               For example, --lamda1_range 0.1, 0.9, 0.1.
+This option must be used with --lamda2_range.

---grid_y               : This option builds multiple clade models for a sequence of gene sparsity parameters defined by the user.
-A user can specify the minimum (0-1), maximum (0-1), and step size for the sequence of gene sparsity
+--lamda2_range               : This option allows users to set the range for the group sparsity parameter.
+The group sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
-                         parameters.
-This option must be used with --grid_z and does not require to specify --lambda2.
+                               For example, --lamda2_range 0.1, 0.9, 0.1.
+This option must be used with --lamda1_range.

---grid_gene_threshold  : It is defined for early stopping for the grid search over the sparsity parameter space.
-It takes a value greater than zero (0) and builds models with less than or equal to this number of genes.
+--min_groups                 : This option allows users to set the minimum number of genes included in the multi-gene ESL models and helps early stopping in the grid search over the sparsity parameter space.
+                               It takes a value greater than zero (0) and builds models containing more or equal numbers of groups in the model.

---smart_sampling       : This option is recommended when the user-defined hypothesis is not provided using "--resposne" option.
-Smart sampling ensures a class balance between the number of species inside and outside the clade of
+--balancing                  : DrPhylo also performs class balancing, a common practice in classification analysis of supervised machine learning.
+Class balancing helps to make a balance between the number of species inside and outside the focal clade of
-                         interest by phylogenetic-aware sampling of species outside of the clade.
+                               interest.
+Class balancing in DrPhylo is performed by phylogenetic aware sampling <phylo> when the phylogenetic hypothesis is provided by the "--tree" option.
+DrPhylo also makes a balance between classes by using inverse weights using
+                               the option <weight>.
 --output                     : The name of the output directory where all results from DrPhylo analysis will be stored.
 The program creates this directory automatically.
 ```
 <br />